2-Mercaptoethanol: Reactions

 2-Mercaptoethanol reacts with aldehydes and ketones to give the corresponding oxathiolanes.
 This makes 2-mercaptoethanol useful as a protecting group, giving a derivative whose stability is between that of a dioxolane and a dithiolane.

+Like most alkylthiols, it adds to Michael acceptors such as acrylonitrile.

 Applications

 Reducing proteins

-Some proteins can be denatured by 2-mercaptoethanol, which cleaves the disulfide bonds that may form between thiol groups of cysteine residues.
+Some proteins are denatured by 2-mercaptoethanol.
 In the case of excess 2-mercaptoethanol, the following equilibrium is shifted to the right: